Cardinals vs. Reds Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Jordan Montgomery (2-6) will take the mound for the Cardinals, his 10th start of the season.
+- The Cardinals will hand the ball to Adam Wainwright (1-0) for his fourth start of the season.

-- He has earned a quality start five times in nine starts this season.

-- Montgomery will look to finish five or more innings for the sixth start in a row.
+- Wainwright will look to finish five or more innings for the fourth start in a row.

 |Opponent